8:00 AM-5:00 PM Bicentennial Torch and Traveling History Display

-The Bicentennial torch will on display at George Pierce Park Community Recreation Center from September 25 through October 2.
+The Bicentennial torch will on display at Duluth City Hall from December 10 through December 15.

 The Bicentennial torch will be relayed by cross country and track teams from Gwinnett Public High School serving as torchbearers in this yearlong torch relay that will cover approximately 200 miles.
 Runners will carry the torch to historic sites, public facilities, and cities in Gwinnett throughout 2018, the bicentennial celebration year.
 A traveling Gwinnett County history exhibit will accompany the torch to many of these locations.